MW 7x2 / N38 - neodymium magnet

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Health risk to health from tiny fragments of magnets can be dangerous, if swallowed, which becomes significant in the aspect of protecting young children.
-It's also worth noting that tiny parts of these devices can be problematic in medical diagnosis after entering the body.
+- Health risk to health from tiny fragments of magnets can be dangerous, if swallowed, which is crucial in the aspect of protecting young children.
+Additionally, tiny parts of these products have the potential to hinder the diagnostic process after entering the body.

 Keep neodymium magnets away from people with pacemakers.